Terms of Service

 1.10.
 The fact that the Service Provider does not avail itself of these General Terms and Conditions of Services at a given time shall not be interpreted as a waiver of its right to do so at a later date.

 2. Ethical framework and practice

 2.1.
 The Plasseraud IP Group usually carries out various types of assignments and services, such as legal or technical-legal consultations, steps to prepare, obtain, maintain, defend, assert, contribute to defending or enforcing industrial property titles or intellectual property rights, auditing and valuation operations of securities or portfolios of securities, or formalities for registering and regularizing industrial property titles with national, regional or international intellectual property offices.

-Plasseraud IP and its French subsidiaries, in their capacity as French Industrial Property Attorneys, are required to strictly comply with the legal and regulatory provisions of Articles L422-1 to L423-2 and R422-1 to R423-2 of the French Intellectual Property Code and the provisions of the Internal Regulations of the Compagnie Nationale des Conseils en Propriété Industrielle.
+Plasseraud IP and its French subsidiaries or legally related companies, in their capacity as French Industrial Property Attorneys, are required to strictly comply with the legal and regulatory provisions of Articles L422-1 to L423-2 and R422-1 to R423-2 of the French Intellectual Property Code and the provisions of the Internal Regulations of the Compagnie Nationale des Conseils en Propriété Industrielle.

 2.2.
 The foreign branches of the Plasseraud IP Group are obliged to comply with French rules of professional ethics as well as those that may be applicable to them under local legislation.
 In the event of rules of Public Order applying in one or other of the countries concerned, the latter would then necessarily prevail.

 2.3.
 The Professional Representatives before the European Patent Office of the Plasseraud IP Group are members of the Institute of Professional Representatives before the European Patent Office (EPI) and are subject to the EPI Code of Professional Conduct.